suyati/DrawingBoard-Android/README.md

           compile project(':drawingboard')
         }
     ```
-    - Note project name 'drawingboard' should match the name of the folder that was added after you imported the         AAR file
+    Note: Module name 'drawingboard' should match the name of the folder that was added after you imported the         AAR file
 3. Synchronize gradle (using toolbar button or in File->Synchronize) after you do this.

  # Integrate DrawingBoard to your xml